harrison-broadbent/better_mailer_previews/README.md

 For all the mailers you'd like to preview, you need to set up the corresponding `ActionMailer::Preview` class.
 Once you've done that, this engine will automatically pull them all in and let you preview them!

+## Other things to note

+- You need an internet connection for this to engine to work properly.
+This engine tries to load the TailwindCSS package via a CDN, to handle the app styling.
+Your browser will cache the package after you first download it though, which is handy.

 ## More from me

 If you like this gem, you'll probably like some of my other work (all Ruby on Rails stuff) —